 In the yEnd model, the addend 3 is the base addend around which the other addends are accommodated, showing the great influence salt holds on this kinetic parameter.
-The interaction of all the factors in the S1, S4, and S6 addends results in a negative effect added onto the value of yEnd.
+The interaction of all the factors in the S1, S4 and S6 addends results in a negative effect added onto the value of yEnd.
 For temperature and high pH, the effect on yEnd through the added effect of the S2 and S5 addends is positive.
 For small values of some factors, some of the addends in the model are not significant enough.
-So if the pH is low, the S1, S5, and S6 addends are insignificant, allowing simplification of the equation as can be seen in Table 4.
-When nitrates are absent (NaNO2 = 0), then the S1 and S4 addends do not contribute significant values for the calculation of yEnd.
-When salt is 0.25%, the S2 addend is not significant (Table 4).
+So if the pH is low, the S1, S5 and S6 addends are insignificant, allowing simplification of the equation as can be seen in Table 4.
+When nitrates are absent (NaNO2= 0), then the S1 and S4 addends do not contribute significant values for the calculation of yEnd.
+When salt is 0.25%, the S2 addend is not significant.
+(Table 4).
 The S6 addend loses relevance when pH and T are at minimum values (Table 4).
-On observing the base addends of yEnd, these are similar to the base addends of lag, which shows that the salt is the most influential element in both.
+On observing the base addends of yEnd, these are similar to the base addends of Lag which shows that the salt is the most influential element in both.

-The estimations errors found in PUNN are in general significantly inferior to those found in the other 2 models.
-Table 5 shows the SEP, RMSE $B_f$ and $A_f$ found in the best model for each variable.
-It is important to mention that the experimental design carried out with (CCD) was originally meant for the treatment with RS that later was applied to MLP models and, in this study, to PUNN models.
+The estimations errors found in PUNN are in general significantly inferior to those found in the other two models.
+Table 5 shows the SEP, RMSE B_f and A_f found in the best model for each variable.
+It is important to mention that the experimental design carried out with CDC was originally meant for the treatment with RS that later was applied to MLP models and, in this study, to PUNN models.
 This design entails a series of disadvantages.
 The low error must be accompanied by a model that is not too complex and that has a good generalization capacity.
-New data in the same conditions (internal validation) and, later, data in different conditions but always within the range of the design (external validation) were compared with the estimations.
-This estimation should also be contrasted with other authors' data but in our knowledge there is no L. mesenteroides model published to compare with.
+New data in the same conditions (internal validation) and, later, data in different conditions but always within the range of the design (external validation) was compared to the estimations.
+This estimation should also be contrasted with other authors' data but in our knowledge there is no Leuconostoc mesenteroides model published to compare with.

-${\rm SEP}{\rm G}$ , ${\rm B}{\rm fr}$ and ${\rm A}{\rm f}$ values obtained for the 3 kinetic parameters by the best model of PUNN, RS, and MLP models (Table 5) during the process of internal validation (generalization) were compared.
+SEP_G , B_f and A_f values obtained for the three kinetic parameters by the best model of PUNN, RS and MLP models (Table 5) during the process of internal validation (generalization) were compared.

-The model with least SEPG was PUNN (5.59% SEPG) for lag.
-The number of connections or equation parameters of this model (18) was smaller than MLP (22) although in this aspect RS wins with only 8 equation parameters (Table 6).
-In this case, based on internal validation, as RS SEPG (6.58) is just above PUNN error, we consider that for this kinetic parameter the RS model would be the best one.
+The model with least SEP_G was PUNN (5.59% SEP_G) for lag.
+The number of connections or equation parameters of this model (18) was smaller than MLP (22) although in this aspect RS wins with only 8 equation parameters.
+In this case, based on internal validation, as RS SEP_G (6.58) is just above PUNN error, we consider that for this kinetic parameter the RS model would be the best one.

-For Gr a wide difference between $SEP_G$ is observed: PUNN (2.91%), MLP (3.77), and RS (9.91).
-In this case, although the PUNN model is more complex (17 parameters) versus RS (8) but simpler than MLP (19), the 1st 1 could be the model chosen due to its considerably lower error of prediction.
+For Gr a wide difference between SEP_G is observed: PUNN (2.91%), MLP (3.77) and RS (9.91).
+In this case, although the PUNN model is more complex (17 parameters) versus RS (8) but simpler than MLP (19), the first one could be the model chosen due to its considerably lower error of prediction.

-For yEnd the best $SEP_G$ was obtained by PUNN (12.22%).
+For yEnd the best SEP_G was obtained by PUNN (12.22%).
 Although it is considerably more complex (25 parameters) than MLP (13) or RS (10), the differences in error estimation could compensate this.

-These 1st draft conclusions must be corroborated by the analysis of what happens in the external validation.
+These first draft conclusions must be corroborated by the analysis of what happens in the external validation.